Install and Start Using the PHP SDK with Couchbase Server

 If you installed the travel sample data bucket, substitute travel-sample for bucket-name.

-Couchbase Server 6.5 & 6.6 bring a limited Developer Preview of Collections, allowing Documents to be grouped by purpose or theme, according to a specified Collection.
+This brings complete support of Collections, allowing Documents to be grouped by purpose or theme, according to a specified Scope.

 // upsert document $upsertResult = $collection->upsert("my-document", ["name" => "mike"]); // get document $getResult = $collection->get("my-document");